VighneshKharge/Spotify-Data-Pipline-Project/README.md

  - From extracted data of the playlist, information about the song, album & artist needs to be extracted.

  - In this code, data is converted from JSON format to CSV & it is stored in an S3 bucket.
-Refer Spotify-Data-Pipeline-Project.ipynb
+Refer Data_Transformation_Code.py

  - Here trigger is added as soon as data gets into the target folder in the S3 transformation code will run as a result data Extraction & Transformation process is fully automated.

  - Note:
   1. In configuration --> change Timeout to 1 min as by default it is 3 sec.
   2. In Permission --> Add IAM Role to allow lambda to access S3 Bucket
   3. In layers add  'AWSSDKPandas-Python38'